Upgrading Knob and Tube Electrical Wiring

 Knob and Tube Wiring and Adding a Switch

-Electrical Question: How can I replace knob and tube wiring in the basement and adding switches.
+Electrical Question: How can I replace knob and tube wiring in the basement and add more switches and light fixtures?

 Project #1 – Basement Wiring Upgrade

 Help with a Knob and Tube Electrical Wiring Project